BE Here Now

 - celebration of where I am now in reference to a previous milestone: we are so often looking ahead to the next goal, its easy to forget to pause and congratulate ourselves.
 Maybe think back to where you were 1, 3 or 5 years ago and enjoy a peek at how the journey has gotten you right here and now.

 - Get comfortable.
 There is no prize for twisting yourself into a pretzel-like position.
-Sit in a chair, with your back against the wall, in lotus position – if that’s right for you!
+Sit in a chair, lie down, use a cushion or go for lotus position – whatever works for you is the best method!

 - Make it a habit.
 Same time everyday.
 Start with 2-5 minutes everyday.
-Once you’re able to maintain that for 2 weeks, increase the time, if you’re like to.
+Once you’re able to maintain that for 2 weeks, increase the time.
+Just 10 minutes a day can provide that self-care and reboot to reconnect with yourself.

 - You will have thoughts.
 How cool!
 Can you allow them to drift by like clouds and not judge?

 New research is practically released daily with so much research happening real-time in schools, hospitals and scientific labs.
-The underlying concept for those who are curious is that when we quiet the mind via breathing techniques, gratitude exercise or meditation, the amygdala begins to shrink – with significant changes documented in as little as 8 weeks ¹.
+The underlying concept is that when we quiet the mind via breathing techniques, gratitude exercise or meditation, the amygdala begins to shrink – with significant changes documented in as little as 8 weeks ¹.

-The amygdala?
-That’s the part of our brain responsible for our “Fight or Flight” response.
+The amygdala – that’s the part of our brain responsible for our “Fight or Flight” response.
 We’re a pretty resilient species and the amygdala really helped us thousands of years ago when we were being chased by dangerous predators, like tigers in the wild.
-Even though that’s not the case for most of us anymore, our innate wiring hasn’t caught up yet, so when that emergency email comes in from your boss, the amygdala still triggers that ol’ tiger reaction!
-Fun stuff, right?
+Even though that’s not the case for most of us anymore, our innate wiring hasn’t caught up yet, so when that emergency email comes in from your boss, the amygdala still triggers that ol’ reaction to being in danger!

-What’s really interesting is that not only does the amygdala begin to shrink, so we no longer REACT as spontaneously, at the same time, the pre-frontal cortex, which is associated with brain functions such as awareness, concentration and decision-making, becomes thicker.
-And that’s a good thing!
+What’s really interesting is that not only does the amygdala begin to shrink with meditation practice, so we no longer REACT as spontaneously; at the same time, the pre-frontal cortex, which is associated with brain functions such as awareness, concentration and decision-making, becomes thicker.
 So the final result is more RESPONDING and less reacting to situations.

 ¹ Dispositional Mindfulness Co-Varies with Smaller Amygdala and Caudate Volumes in Community Adults.
 Published: May 22, 2013.